Homemade Lava Lamp

 A homemade lava lamp gives any room a retro flair!
-This educational science experiment teaches your child about water and oil properties through kitchen chemistry.
-Kids will learn something new, and get a mesmerising, colorful homemade lava lamp in the process.
+This educational science experiment teaches your child about the properties of water and oil through kitchen chemistry.
+Kids will learn something new, and get a mesmerizing, colorful homemade lava lamp in the process.

 What You Need:

-- Empty and clean 16 oz. plastic soda bottle
+- 16 oz. plastic bottle (emptied and cleaned out)

 - Soda bottle cap